NVIDIA's $20B Groq Deal: Why the AI King Licensed Its Biggest Challenger's Technology

 For Engineers

-- Groq expertise becomes NVIDIA expertise (valuable either way)
+- Groq expertise is now split between NVIDIA (acqui-hired talent) and independent Groq (valuable either way)

 - Inference optimization skills increasingly important